Pike (weapon): End of the pike era

 Throughout the Napoleonic era, the spontoon, a type of shortened pike that typically had a pair of blades or lugs mounted to the head, was retained as a symbol by some NCOs; in practice it was probably more useful for gesturing and signaling than as a weapon for combat.

 As late as Poland's Kościuszko Uprising in 1794, the pike reappeared as a child of necessity which became, for a short period, a surprisingly effective weapon on the battlefield.
 In this case, General Thaddeus Kosciuszko, facing a shortage of firearms and bayonets to arm landless serf partisans recruited straight from the wheat fields, had their sickles and scythes heated and straightened out into something resembling crude "war scythes".
-These weaponized agricultural accouterments were then used in battle as both cutting weapons, as well as makeshift pikes.
+These weaponized agricultural accoutrements were then used in battle as both cutting weapons, as well as makeshift pikes.
 The peasant "pikemen" armed with these crude instruments played a pivotal role in securing a near impossible victory against a far larger and better equipped Russian army at the Battle of Racławice, which took place on 4 April 1794.

 Civilian pikeman played a similar role, though outnumbered and outgunned, in the 1798 rising in Ireland four years later.
 Here, especially in the Wexford Rebellion and in Dublin, the pike was useful mainly as a weapon by men and women fighting on foot against cavalry armed with guns.

 Improvised pikes, made from bayonets on poles, were used by escaped convicts during the Castle Hill rebellion of 1804.

 As late as the Napoleonic Wars, at the beginning of the 19th century, even the Russian militia (mostly landless peasants, like the Polish partisans before them) could be found carrying shortened pikes into battle.
 As the 19th century progressed, the obsolete pike would still find a use in such countries as Ireland, Russia, China, and Australia, generally in the hands of desperate peasant rebels who did not have access to firearms.
 John Brown purchased a large number of pikes and brought them to his raid on Harpers Ferry.

+One attempt to resurrect the pike as a primary infantry weapon occurred during the American Civil War, when the Confederate States of America planned to recruit twenty regiments of pikemen in 1862.
+The idea was Georgia Governor Joseph E. Brown.
+The Southern states faced serious shortages of firearms and ammunition.
+To compensate, Governor Joe ordered in February 1862 that local mechanics and blacksmiths manufacture approximately 10,000 pikes for use by Home Guard units, and civilian militia-volunteers.
+These weapons became known as the "Joe Brown Pikes" and were intended for close-quarter combat, combining a long wooden shaft with a metal spear point and side knife.
+In April 1862 it was authorised that every Confederate infantry regiment would include two companies of pikemen, a plan supported by Robert E. Lee.
+Many pikes were produced but were never used in battle and the plan to include pikemen in the army was abandoned.